jdafoe12/FDRecovery/README.md

 First, make sure you have python3 installed:

-You can do this on windows here: https://www.python.org/downloads/
+You can do this on windows from the microsoft store or here: https://www.python.org/downloads/

 Most linux systems will already have python3 installed, but on debian based systems you can use this command:
 ```